finalburnneo/FBNeo/src/burner/libretro/README.md

 ### Why do i need to re-enable cheats every time i boot a game ?

 It is common for arcade machines to execute self-tests at boot, and in many cases they won't boot if unexpected values have been injected into their memory, which is exactly what cheats do.
-Disabling cheats at boot is a safety mecanism.
+Disabling cheats at boot is a safety mecanism to prevent those boot issues.

 ### Where is SYSTEM_DIRECTORY ?